rocicorp/diff-server/README2.md

 # System Architecture

-A deployed system of replicant nodes is called a *Replicant Group* and consists of a single logical *Replicant Server* (which itself could be a distributed system) and one or more *Replicant Clients*.
+A deployed system of replicant nodes is called a *Replicant Group* and consists of a single logical *Replicant Server* and one or more *Replicant Clients*.
 Replicant Clients are typically mobile apps running in iOS or Android, but traditional desktop apps and web apps could also be clients.

 <diagram, argh>

 Typically each Replicant Group models data for a single user of a service across all devices.
 But a Replicant Group could be more fine-grained, if for example, it's desirable to replicate a different subset of data to different device types, or more fine-grained, if there are groups of users collaborating on the exact same dataset.

 One or more Replicant Servers are run by the Replicant Service.
-Typically each Replicant Server corresponds to a single user or device.

 The Replicant Service is run alongside the existing server stack and database of record.
 Plumbing is added to route relevant updates from the database of record to Replicant Servers and the reverse.

-The basic promise of Replicant is that Replicant Clients are *always* kept in sync with their Server.
-Once all synchronization is complete, the clients are guaranteed to be in the exact same state as their server.
-There is no way for application code that is using Replicant (at either the client or server layer) to do something that would prevent the databases from synchronizing.
+The key promise of Replicant is that Replicant Clients are *always* kept in sync with their Server.
+Once all nodes have all transactions, all nodes in the group are guaranteed to be in the exact same state.
+There is no way for application code that is using Replicant (at either the client or server layer) to do something that would prevent that from occurring.

 # Replicant Client

+TODO: <diagram>

 A Replicant Client is embedded within a client-side application, typically a mobile app in iOS or Android, but also potentially a desktop or web app.
 The application, or _host_, uses the client as its local datastore.

-The client is modified by executing _transactions_, which are invocations of pure functions called _transaction types_.
+The client is updated by executing _transactions_, which are invocations of pure functions called _transaction types_.
 The application hosting Replicant _registers_ transaction types either at the client, the server, or both.
 Only _registered_ transaction types can be invoked.

 Theoretically, Replicant could be built atop any single-node database that has the following features: